 • All vehicles, including visitors, must display a parking pass in order to park in the campground.
 A maximum of 3 vehicles are allowed per campsite (if space permits).
 Vehicles are considered to be any of the following: boat trailers, wheeled camping units, automobiles, or motorcycles.

 • No washing of campers, vehicles, or boats is allowed in the campground.

-• Golf carts are permitted for use by RRM/TVA authorized personnel only.
+• Golf carts are permitted for use by Vista/TVA authorized personnel only.
 Motorized scooters are only allowed for those individuals with mobility impairment.
 Bicycles, skateboards, or scooter riding is prohibited from dusk to dawn.
 Safety helmets should be worn.

 • The maximum camping stay is 21 consecutive days unless renting a long-term site.
 The camper and camping unit must leave the campground for a minimum of 14 days before returning.
 Other TVA Campgrounds are available for stay during this time (exception: Douglas Headwater and Douglas Tailwater are considered one campground for this interchange).